When Should You Get an ECG Test? Early Symptoms and Risk Factors to Know

 Why do you need an ECG?

-These include symptoms that could be linked to heart disease, personal or family history of heart disorders, and lifestyle factors that increase the risk of developing heart disease.
+If you have symptoms associated with heart disease, personal or family history of heart disorders, and lifestyle factors that increase the risk of developing heart disease.